tlverse/tlverse-handbook/07-tmle3.md

 ### `tmle3_task`

-First is, a `tmle3_Task`, analogous to an `sl3_Task`, containing the data we're fitting the TMLE to, as well as an NP-SEM generated from the `node_list` defined above, describing the variables and their relationships.
+First is, a `tmle3_Task`, analogous to an `sl3_Task`, containing the data we're fitting the TMLE to, as well as an NPSEM generated from the `node_list` defined above, describing the variables and their relationships.